The best cash ISAs February 2023

 Always take into account your financial position as this will help you decide how long you want to lock your money in for.
 Think about emergency money that you may need to access too.

 We have put together the top cash ISAs with the best interest rates.
-The rates listed have been curated from the latest data provided by Defaqto (opens in new tab).
+The rates listed have been curated from the latest data provided by Defaqto.

 Best easy access cash ISA rates

-If you think you may need to access your money at any given time within 12 months, then an easy access account is best for you.
+If you think you might need to access your money at any given time within 12 months, then an easy access account is best for you.
 The rates are lower, but you have more flexibility.
 This is what’s on offer right now.

-Cynergy Bank Cash ISA | 2.85% | Minimum deposit £1, maximum deposit of £20,000
+Cynergy Bank Online ISA | 3.35% | Minimum deposit £1, maximum deposit of £20,000

 You can open and manage this account online.
-The 2.85% interest means you earn £28.50 on a £1,000 deposit.
+The 3.28% interest means you earn £32.80 on a £1,000 deposit.
 The interest rate is variable, so it may change over time.

 Provider | Rate (AER) | Min deposit | Unlimited withdrawals | Flexible | Transfers allowed | How to open |